Your Character is Important to Others

 If you are going to do something with or for another person, he wants to know if you are dependable.

 If you have a reputation of being lazy or careless in your work, others will make that initial assumption about your personal character traits.
-But if they see you are a good worker and conscientious in what you do, they will change their perception and assume you have those positive character traits.
+However, if they see you are a good worker and conscientious in what you do, they will change their perception and assume you have those positive character traits.
 The same is true if they see negative behavior.

 On John's first day at work on the factory assembly line, he was paired with an older fellow, Emil.
 After a short time working, it was obvious to John that Emil was drunk.